Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

     jle     loc_FFFFF80584C8F35C
 ```

 When a human reads this, they instantly know that the first few instructions which write to R9 are junk.
-The process most of us go through to identify junk can sortof be broken down into this:
+The process most of us go through to identify junk can sort of be broken down into the following steps:

 - Look at all read/writes to R9
 - Find the last write to R9
 - Trace backwards from that last write and check if R9 is actually used before it is overwritten.

-After some more thinking, I decided to try implementing a sortof dependency graph which keeps track of which instructions depend on each other.
-Here is the result of the dependency graph(**Note: I reversed the order of the dependency graph to make analysis easier**):
+After some discussions and more thinking, I decided to try building a dependency graph for analysis.
+The purpose of the graph was to store information about which instructions depend on each other.
+The dependency graph graph stored four pieces of information for each instruction:

+- A dictionary of the indexes of instructions which read it's result
+- A dictionary of the indexes of instructions which overwrote or modified it's result
+- A dictionary of the indexes of instructions which read it's written flags
+- A dictionary of the indexes of instructions which write to it's written flags

+The idea was that a dependency graph would provide all of the information that I needed to programmatically identify junk instructions.
+Here is a text representation of the dependency graph(**Note: In order to make analysis easier, I reverse the order the dependency graph so I can iterate backwards **):

 ```nasm
 0: jle near ptr 0FFFFF80584C8F35Ch - Read - Write